flyingrobots/totally-legal-bro/README.md

 ./test.sh   # uses docker-compose; add --build to rebuild image
 ```

-Powered by bats-core (pinned 1.11.0) and Docker for hermetic vibes.
+Powered by `bats-core` (pinned 1.11.0) and Docker for hermetic vibes.

----

 ## TITLE XI — CLI FLAGS (THE BRO CODEX)